Abhijeetv007/Disaster_Pipeline_Project/README.md

 Type a message :Hurricane lead to water and food shortage in costa rica

 ### Commit
-Change some spelling in app's code
+1-Change some spelling in app's code
+2-Explaning the code
+3-